Script tool

 Why scripts matter

-• Remind them they are safe and cared for.
+• They remind kids they are safe and cared for.

 Morning drop off